alttch/bma-info/eva-webengine/config.rst

 * **api_token** current API token, filled automatically after login.
 Can be filled manually if obtained e.g. for an embedded JS HMI application.

+* **allow_logged_in_calls_only** (default: false) if true, API calls are allowed only if the engine is logged in and running.
+Otherwise, the call is rejected with a local access error instead of sending it to the server.

 Item processing, special
 ========================